Decking Calculator

 Why board gap matters

 Board gap (spacing between deck boards) allows for drainage and thermal expansion.
 Wood decks typically use ⅛″ gap.
 Composite and PVC expand more with temperature changes and need 3⁄16″ gap.
-Most online calculators ignore board gap entirely, overestimating material by 2–5%.
-Our calculator includes an adjustable gap slider for accurate counts.
+Some calculators omit board gap entirely, which can overestimate material by 2–5%.
+This calculator includes an adjustable gap slider so the count reflects your actual spacing.

 Common Mistakes to Avoid